rhymeswithzion/rwz-test/curators/brian.md

 ---
 layout: page
 title: bríÎìan
 subtitle: Iron like a Lion in Zion...
-The brainchild behind rwz.io
+The human behind rwz.io
+published: true
 ---
 <br>
 <div style="text-align:center">